eea/volto-eea-design-system/website/docs/webdev/md_components/page_header_components/usage_markdown.md

 - ensure the pages contain all the components and elements in the anatomy table above
 - always use a page header when building your internal pages
-- when choosing a background image, make sure it highlights the main object related to the content, and it is meaningful
+- when choosing a background image, make sure it highlights the main object related to the content and it is meaningful
-- choose image copyright text colour according to image, use light font colour on darker images and darker font colour on lighter ones
+- choose image copyright text color according to image, use light font color on darker images and darker font color on lighter ones

 ### Don'ts

-- don't use more than one page header per page
+- don't use more than one-page header per page
 - do not use a background image unless there is a communication need, as it might be a distraction

 ### When to use